 Presentation gathered about 20 representatives of such companies as Atea Global Services, The Exigen Services, Datakom, DPD Latvia, RIMI Baltic, etc. The aim of the meeting was to give the participants an introduction to the Neuro-Linguistic Programming (NLP) as well as teach several Communications Skills that could be used successfully in IT area.

-The presentation was divided into several parts, including theoretical part and workshops.
+The presentation was divided into several parts, including the theoretical part and workshops.
 Some statements caused a lot of discussions among the participants.
-Some participants could not believe that those skills would be applicable to the real day-to-day life, moreover, it was hard to believe how this could affect business deals in IT area.
-However, using colorful examples, as well as turning to the participant’s personal experience, demonstrated that Verbal judo is more that applicable to the real life.
+Some participants could not believe that those skills would be applicable to the real day-to-day life, moreover, it was hard to believe how this could affect business deals in the IT area.
+However, using colourful examples, as well as turning to the participant’s personal experience, demonstrated that Verbal judo is more than applicable to real life.

 One of these examples is: ‘What should I answer when I’m told that I’m ALWAYS late?”.
 Mike specifies: “WERE you actually late that time?”
 “Yes, I was.”
 “Are you ALWAYS late?”
 “Not really, only a couple of times”.
 Mike emphasized that it’s common to start finding excuses and saying something like “No, I was only 5 min late.”, “I was late because… ”, “Look at yourself and judge your own actions”, etc. When instead of that you agree with the acceptable truth and even turn this all into a positive experience by asking a piece of advice from a person that attacks you: “Yes, you are right, I’m SOMETIMES late.
 But you demonstrate excellent time management.
 What do you think could help me to manage my time better?”
 By doing that you have a chance to turn the possible argument into a polite conversation and surprise the attacker.